 Bizet’s The Pearl Fishers is a wonderful, exotic, powerful opera with well-drawn characters and a beautiful score from beginning to end.
 I hope you will enjoy the opera as much as I will enjoy conducting it for you!

 Conductor Antony Walker is the Music Director at Pittsburgh Opera and Artistic Director at Washington Concert Opera.
-He debuts with Lyric Opera of Kansas City in The Pearl Fishers, April 27, May 1, 3, and 5 at the Kauffman Center.
-For tickets, call (816) 471-7344 or click this link.
+He debuted with Lyric Opera of Kansas City in The Pearl Fishers, at the Kauffman Center.